Daisetsuzan Grand Traverse

 route safety

-This route takes you into the wild, high-altitude interior of the mountain range away from more popular day hike areas and on to quieter and more isolated trails.
+This route takes you into the wild, high-altitude interior of the mountain range away from more popular day hike areas and on to quieter, more isolated, and much less maintained trails.
+Refer to the comments section below for why it’s important to assume the hike will be at the upper limit of even experienced hikers’ ability and stamina.
 Daisetsuzan is a dangerous place in bad weather with real risks of hypothermia for poorly equipped hikers.
 The Tomuraushi Disaster of 2009 is a sobering case in point.
 Conditions can change quickly, it is very exposed to the wind and the upper slopes can be much colder than down at the trailhead.
 Carry appropriate gear and enough emergency supplies to sit out bad weather in a hut if necessary.
 We carried an extra two days of food (for a total of 10 days rations), and were happy we did – we spent 48 hours in a hut sheltering from a 60-90km/h typhoon during our 8-day traverse.
+Water can be difficult to source in the southern end of the route in September and later.
 The ridges are broad and featureless and it is possible to become disoriented in mist.
 Escape routes are few and far between on this traverse.
 Any escape routes that do exist are major undertakings in their own right – at least five hours.
 Bears are numerous in the range.
 In reality, you’re unlikely to see one, but while the Hokkaido brown bear is much timider than brown bears elsewhere in the world, take care when coming across fresh droppings and tracks, and make yourself known in heavily wooded areas by clapping your hands.

 • Escape Routes – This alpine trail spanning the length of the Daisetsuzan Range is very exposed.
 If bad weather persists, then hikers may need to consider cutting the trip short.
 This can be done via sporadic trails dropping down to the west or east of the main spine of the range.
 In general, trailheads on the western side of the range have more services.
 We recommend studying the map well before heading into the alpine, and familiarize yourself with the options.